wweich/docs/users/config.rst

 element:

 id
-    The folder ID, must be unique. (mandatory)
+    The folder ID, must be unique and the same on every device sharing this folder. (mandatory)

+    An auto generated ID is suggested on folder creation to reduce conflicts with folders created on other devices.

+label
+    A friendly name for the the folder. (optional)

+    Doesn't have to be unique (but should be for identification in GUI) and can be different on each device sharing this folder.

 path
     The path to the directory where the folder is stored on this device; not sent to other devices. (mandatory)

-ro
+type
+    Type of the folder.
+Possible values: readwrite, readonly

+    readwrite (default)
+        Folder will be synced in both directions.

+    readonly
-    True if the folder is read only (Master mode; will not be modified by Syncthing) on this device.
+        The folder is read only (Master mode; will not be modified by Syncthing) on this device.

 rescanIntervalS
     The rescan interval, in seconds.
 Can be set to zero to disable when external